-Kwan S. Kim, professor emeritus of economics and fellow of the Kellogg Institute and Liu Institute for Asian Studies, is an international development economist.
+Kwan S. Kim, professor emeritus of economics and former fellow of the Kellogg Institute and Liu Institute for Asian Studies, is an international development economist.
 His teaching and research experiences span both development economics and global political economy.
 His areas of specialization for teaching at both the undergraduate and graduate levels at the University of Notre Dame have included development economics (with area focus on East Asia, Africa, and Latin America); micro- and macroeconomics; international trade and finance; income distribution and poverty; economic growth, political economy of development; econometrics; and statistical analyses.
 He has served as an economic consultant for governments of developing countries and for international agencies and has been a visiting scholar at academic and research institutions outside his home institution.

 His career includes four years as a Rockefeller Foundation scholar in Kenya and Tanzania; two years as a senior economist with the U.S. Agency for International Development; and semesters at Universidad Autonoma de Nuevo Leon in Mexico, the Maastricht School of Management, American Graduate School of Business in Arizona, Changsha School of Business in China, and Koryu University in Seoul; a year as a Monbusho scholar at Hitotsubashi Institute of Economic Research in Tokyo; and short stints as a researcher and consultant at East-West Center in Hawaii, Hudson Institute, UNIDO in Vienna, National Productivity Center in Singapore, and Nacional Financiera in Mexico.